jlegendary/CPP-Practice-Programs/Organize Name/README.md

 Analysis:
-Given a file consisting of student names in the form "lastName, firstName middleName" (middle name optional), convert each name to the form "firstName middleName lastName", and display the results to the monitor.
+Given a file consisting of student names in the form "lastName, firstName middleName" (middle name optional), convert each name to the form "firstName middleName lastName", and display the new name.

  Program inputs:
  	StudentNames.txt